By clicking any link on this page you are giving your consent for us to set cookies. For more information please see our Cookies Policy.

 The most famous of the Neapolitan Riviera’s idyllic towns is Amalfi, with its luscious gardens, vibrant fishing port, and winding alleyways.
 For golden buildings basking in the sun, yachts, sailing boats, and colourful fruit groves, head to Sorrento.
 Or, stay in Ravello and admire the historic buildings, spectacular views, and some of the area’s most famous gardens.

 Holidays in Neapolitan Riviera are becoming increasingly popular, and it’s easy to see why.
-You’ll find iconic towns, each with their own charm, nestled on the side of the dramatic cliffs and overlooking the sparkling ocean below.
+You’ll find iconic towns, each with their own charm, nestled on the side of the dramatic cliffs and overlooking the sparkling Mediterranean Sea below.
 Wind your way through alleyways, stopping off for traditional Italian cuisine and Michelin starred dining.
 If you want to simply relax, head to the golden sands of the beaches.

 Book with Sovereign and we’ll help you find the ideal hotel for your romantic holiday in Neapolitan Riviera.
-Stay at the Hotel Santa Caterina for elegant interiors and an infinity pool overlooking the ocean below.
+Stay at the Hotel Santa Caterina for elegant interiors and an infinity pool overlooking the sea below.
 Alternatively, Belmond Hotel Caruso is home to historic architecture which blends with luxurious modern amenities.

 Flights from the UK to Naples (the closest airport for the Neapolitan Riviera) take approximately 2 hours 45 minutes.